 For example, let’s say your company will expand to the financial niche.
 You will start to collect sensitive data, including bank statements and similar.
 Your profit line and responsibilities will grow exponentially.

 That expansion will put a target on your back: threat actors will start to attack you more often, pushing you to look for a better cybersecurity strategy, making network security as a service a great way to deal with that.

-Network security as a service (NSaaS for short) is a great way to outsource your cybersecurity needs to professionals.
+Network security as a service (NSaaS for short) is a great way to outsource your cybersecurity needs to professionals like U.S. Cybersecurity.
 Doing so guarantees skilled security veterans take care of defending your company and data.
 However, this option also removes your chance of a more hands-on approach, which is important for certain companies, especially startups.